End-of-term reuse scheme

 A new home for your unwanted items

 Instead of throwing your unwanted items away when you leave this summer, why not donate them to the Reuse and Recycling Campaign.
 This scheme has run since 2009 to divert waste from landfill at the end of term.
-There are 2 separate schemes:
+There are 3 parts to this year's scheme.

-- The other scheme is run by British Heart Foundation (BHF) who we have been working with for the last 2 years.
+- A scheme is run by British Heart Foundation (BHF) who we have been working with for the last 7 years.

 It is really easy to donate.
-Everything you give supports BHF, reduces waste and helps avoid CO2 emissions.
+Everything you give supports the above organisations, reduces waste and helps avoid CO2 emissions.

 What can be reused?

-Please donate unwanted clothing, textiles, paired shoes, bags, books, CDs, DVDs, small electrical items, homewares and clean, good quality crockery by placing it in the red BHF bag which we will deliver to your room shortly before the end of term.
+British Heart Foundation - Please donate unwanted clothing, textiles, paired shoes, bags, books, CDs, DVDs, small electrical items, homewares and clean, good quality crockery by placing it in the red BHF donation points in halls of residence.
+Full list of donation points can be found below.

-- NO duvets, pillows, knives (sharps) or food.
+- NO knives (sharps) or food, duvets, pillows, clothes hangers or broken or dirty items.
 Thank you!

 With so much waste being produced over such a short period of time this is an excellent opportunity to make the best of it with only a little effort required to sort items effectively.
-In 2016 the scheme was a great success, especially with food donations, and we hope that we can make an even bigger impact this year.
-In recent years at departures, there was around £8000 worth of good, usable food donated which was a great benefit to Emmaus homeless charity.
-This amounted to around 2 tonnes.
+In 2022 the scheme was a great success and we hope that we can make an even bigger impact this year.

 How to take part